sheerun/vimrc/README.md

 ## Installation

-1. Backup somewhere your current `~/.vim` directory, and issue:
+This plugin is meant to automatically manage your `~/.vim` directory, so you need to backup somewhere your current one directory, and issue:

   ```
   git clone --recursive https://github.com/sheerun/vimrc.git ~/.vim